theavitw/Avit_Assigment-3SIGMA/README.md

 ## Usage

 Ensure the component is integrated into your React application correctly.
 Modify the props and styles as needed to fit your project requirements.

-## Contributions

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests for improvements or additional features.

-## License

-[Insert License information here]